 What about before a ride?

 If you’ve been monitoring and keeping on top of your day-to-day hydration, there should be no need to drink excessively the night before or in the hours leading up to a ride.
 If you drink excessive amounts in a forlorn hope of playing hydration catch up you’ll only succeed in guaranteeing an early and numerous “comfort breaks”.
-In the two hours leading up to a long ride, tough training session or race, sip on 500-750 ml of isotonic (see below) carbohydrate sports fuel to ensure optimal hydration and fully stocked up energy reserves.
+In the two hours leading up to a long ride, tough training session or race, sip on 500-750 ml of isotonic sports drink to ensure optimal hydration and fully stocked up energy reserves.

 How much to drink on the bike